TABLE OF CONTENTS

 How to get one

 You can easily get an EIN online through the Internal Revenue Service (IRS).
 Make sure you apply for the number in time to include it on your return.
 You can either apply online or complete and fax IRS Form SS-4 to your state’s IRS service center.
-You don’t need to fill out the SS-4 form if you apply online.
+(You don’t need to fill out the SS-4 form if you apply online.)
+In about seven business days, the service center will fax you your business’s EIN.

 What Is a TIN?

-When noting the difference between TIN and EIN, the TIN, or Taxpayer Identification Number, represents one of several types of numbers used for reporting taxes.
-These numbers all have specific purposes when used on a tax form and include:
+When noting the difference between TIN and EIN, a TIN, or taxpayer identification number, includes all numbers used for reporting taxes.
+Each TIN has specific purposes when used on a tax form.
+These include:

 - EIN: Employer identification number